Sub-Chapter 1: General Provisions

 (2) "Interactive" means that a communications medium is regularly used to transmit information in two directions.

-(5) "Telecommunications service" means the transmission of any interactive electromagnetic communications that passes through the public switched network.
-The term includes, but is not limited to, transmission of voice, image, data and any other information, by means of but not limited to wire, electric conductor cable, optic fiber, microwave, radio wave, or any combinations of such media, and the leasing of any such service.
+(8) "Telecommunications service" means the transmission of any interactive electromagnetic communications that passes through the public switched network.
+The term includes transmission of voice, image, data, and any other information, by means of wire, electric conductor cable, optic fiber, microwave, radio wave, or any combinations of such media, and the leasing of any such service.

 (i) local telephone service, including any facility or service provided in connection with such local telephone service;